The movie “Rio” clearly depicted gangs of monkeys looting the city. Definitely an accurate representation of said city.

 The botanical gardens in Rio are Momma Markham’s (Aka my mum’s) favourite spot.
-A breath of fresh air in the centre of a super busy city.
-Make a whole afternoon of it and don’t forget to grab mosquito repellent.
+A breath of fresh air in the centre of a busy city.
+Make a whole afternoon of it and don’t forget to take mosquito repellent.

 Highlights include the orchid greenhouse, the bee hives and the giant lily pond.